valoryteam/valory/README.md

 **What it do**
 * First class Typescript support with decorator based API
-* Uses swagger to specify endpoints
+* Uses existing type structures to build out your API
-* Supports the entire swagger 2.0 spec (even discriminators)
-* Automatically generates swagger documentation
+* Automatically generates Open API 3 documentation
 * Performs super fast input validations for requests
-* Modular adaptor system that allows you to (with a little work) use any node server
+* Modular adaptor system that allows you to use anything that can send an event to NodeJS as a REST server

 **What it don't do**
 * Make you write your code and docs separately